EDUCBA Logo

 The temple is open to visitors throughout the year and attracts many tourists and devotees.
 It is especially true during the annual Virupaksha Temple Car Festival, done in honor of Lord Vrupaksha in March or April.
 The festival involves a procession of a decorated chariot carrying the deity through the streets of Hampi, accompanied by music and dance performances.
 Virupaksha’s marriage to Devi Pampa commemorates via the procession’s chants and songs.

 In December, the temple celebrates the marriage of Virupaksha and Pampa with a colorful ceremony called the ‘Pehla Puja festival,’ which attraction for a huge crowd of devotees.
 It happens from 3-5 November.
-And the big celebration of Shivaratri, a whole night of prayer in praise of Lord Shiva, is also celebrated at the Virupaksha temple.
+The Virupaksha temple also hosts the grand celebration of Shivaratri, an all-night prayer dedicated to Lord Shiva.
 It is usually around February or March.

 Serene Atmosphere and Scenic Beauty